bariskislak/courier-tracker/README.md

 #### Without Docker

 1. Make sure your SQL database and Redis server are running locally.
-2. Configure your `application.yml` file with the appropriate database and Redis connection details.
+2. Create and configure your `.env` file with the appropriate environment variables.
 3. Run the application:

    ```bash